CarnegieHall/webarchiving/webarchivingprimer.md

 Web content is very vulnerable to loss.
 Carnegie Hall is attempting to address this by building a web archiving strategy based with its [web archiving workplan](https://carnegiehall.github.io/webarchiving/workplan.html).

+[Web archiving is an aspect of archiving for Carnegie Hall.
+Our work to preserve "content" presented on the web (photos, resources, media), must be done in tandem with archiving the experiencing of interacting  with and accessing that content online.
+While we have systems in place to archive assets, we need to also capture how those assets (context, form, etc) are shared.]

 ## What are Carnegie Hall's web archiving goals?

 ### Carnegie Hall Web Archiving Purpose Statement